pilgun/app-run-and-log/README.md

 # Testing flow

 - install
-- run the main activity
+- run the main activity or monkey
 - uninstall
 - report if the app failed to install or crashed upon startup time
 - proceed with the next app